 “To help us define our sexual sobriety, many of us use a tool developed within SAA called The Three Circles.
 This is only a tool and not a requirement.
 Not every recovering sex addict uses this method.
 But many members have found that this tool helps establish a foundation for recovery.

-In the inner circle we put the sexual behaviors we want to abstain from, the ones we consider “acting out.”
+In the inner circle we put the sexual behaviors we want to abstain from, the ones we consider “acting out”.
 These are the behaviors that we identify, with our sponsor’s guidance, as addictive, harmful, or unacceptable for us.
 In the middle circle we put behaviors that may lead to acting out, or that we are not sure about.
 In the outer circle we put healthy behaviors that enhance our life and our recovery.”
 (Sex Addicts Anonymous)

 “We are individuals, and our addictive behaviors, while similar, are unique to each of us.
 What may be healthy for one member could be clearly addictive for another.
 SAA simply cannot predict every possible way of acting out and define them all for everyone.
 As a fellowship, we wouldn’t want to deny that any particular behavior might be acting out for a member.
 Nor would we want to restrict behaviors that are healthy for some of us.
 Since different addicts suffer from different behaviors, and since our sexuality is experienced in so many different ways, it is necessary that SAA members define for themselves, with the help of their sponsors or others in recovery, which of their sexual behaviors they consider to be “acting out.”
 (Sex Addicts Anonymous.)